Best Women’s Running Tights of 2025

 • Drawstring on the inside has the potential to cause irritation

 Our primary tester for the REI Co-op Swiftland 7/8 Running Tights – Women’s bought them for a trip along the Wind River High Route in the summer of 2023.
-She spent four days getting soaked to the bone in them during that trip, then proceeded to wear them while running an unsupported Nolan’s 14 FKT, and continued to use them as her primary tights for a series of fastpacking trips in both the dry and high desert of Utah and in the wet rainforests of New Zealand.
-She still hasn’t managed to destroy them.
+She spent four days getting soaked to the bone in them during that trip, then proceeded to wear them while running an unsupported Nolan’s 14 FKT later that year, and then continued to use them as her primary tights for a series of fastpacking trips in both the dry and high desert of Utah and the wet rainforests of New Zealand.
+She still hasn’t managed to destroy them, try as she might.

-We liked the fit of these tights, and the wide waistband sits at about the mid-waist level.
-There’s a drawcord to snug everything down that we used whenever we had heavier items in the pockets.
+We liked the fit of these tights.
+The wide waistband sits about mid-waist level.
+And there’s a drawcord to snug everything down, which we used whenever we had heavier items in the pockets.

 Material: Nylon, spandex